raiva-technologies/strapi-provider-upload-hetzner-s3/CONTRIBUTING.md

 If you have questions:
 - Open an issue
-- Contact the maintainers
+- Contact the Hermann del Campo
-- Send an email to: your.email@example.com
+- Send an email to: github@raiva.io

 Thank you for your contribution! 🙏